-- □ a brain aneurysm clip - □ a Cochlear[TM] implant, implanted hearing aid or hearing aid - an implantable cardioverter defibrillator (ICD) - □ a pacemaker - □ an electronic or magnetic device or implant - an insulin pump - an infusion pump or implanted drug infusion device - an artificial joint (prosthesis) or implant - an artificial or prosthetic limb - any metal object inside or outside of your body, or have ever gotten metal in your eyes - any other implanted device or foreign object in your body.
+☐ a brain aneurysm clip ☐ a Cochlear [TM] implant, implanted hearing aid or hearing aid ☐ an implantable cardioverter defibrillator (ICD) ☐ a pacemaker $\ \square$ an electronic or magnetic device or implant ☐ have an insulin pump, glucose monitor or both If you wear a continuous glucose monitor, it needs to be removed for the MRI exam.
+The machine could damage the monitor, causing your glucose readings to be wrong.
+Consider scheduling your test on a day that you are to remove and replace the monitor. ☐ an infusion pump or implanted drug infusion device ☐ an artificial joint (prosthesis) or implant ☐ an artificial or prosthetic arm or leg ☐ any metal object inside or outside of your body, or have ever gotten metal in your eyes ☐ a tattoo (new or recently updated) ☐ any other implanted device or foreign object in your body.

-Any metallic object or substance could affect the quality of the images.
-It could also cause discomfort or injury when you are in the scanner.
+Any metallic object or substance could affect

+the quality of the images.
+It could also cause

+discomfort or injury when you are in the

+scanner.